hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 This specification describes the minimal claim set offered by an attestation token conforming to the Entity Attestation Token (EAT) specification.
-This attestation token is, on request, provided to a Verifier.
+This attestation token (in form of Evidence) is, on request, provided to a Verifier.

 # Conventions and Definitions